iNavFlight/inav/docs/MixerProfile.md

 * Test every thing on bench first.
 * Then try MR or FW mode separately see if there are any problems.
 * Try it somewhere you can recover your model in case of fail-safe.
-Fail-safe behaviour is unknown at the current stage of development.
+Fail-safe behavior is unknown at the current stage of development.
-* Use the INAV Discord for help and setup questions; use the Github Issues for reporting bugs and unexpected behaviours.
+* Use the INAV Discord for help and setup questions; use the Github Issues for reporting bugs and unexpected behaviors.
 For reporting on Github, a CLI `diff all`, a DVR and a Blackbox log of the incident will assist investigation.